ksgy/token-based-authentication-angularjs/README.md

 token-based-authentication-angularjs
 ====================================

-The front-end part of token based authentication in AngularJS to NodeJS/Express

 How to install:

 After cloning the repository run inside the app folder

 >> npm install

 >> bower install

 Run the app